wala/WALA/CONTRIBUTING.md

 DOs and DON'Ts
 --------------

 * DO format your code using [Google Java Format](https://github.com/google/google-java-format).
-You can do so by running `./gradlew goJF`.
+You can do so by running `./gradlew googleJavaFormat`.
 A CI job will fail if your code is not formatted in this way.
 * DO include tests when adding new features.
 When fixing bugs, start with adding a test that highlights how the current behavior is broken.
 * DO keep the discussions focused.
 When a new or related topic comes up it's often better to create new issue than to side track the discussion.